Pickle Juice Uses: 13 Reasons to Save the Brine

 3. Beverage Booster

 Add some to a glass of tomato juice or a Bloody Mary cocktail.
-Or, freeze it in ice cube molds for these beverages.
+You can also freeze it in ice cube molds so the drinks pick up the flavor as the cubes melt instead of watering down.

 4. Pickled Eggs